Ultra slow sub-logarithmic diffusion of a sluggish random walker subject to resetting with memory: Introduction

 where $\eta(t)$ is a zero mean Gaussian white noise with delta correlations: $\langle \eta(t)\eta(t')\rangle=\delta(t-t')$ and $D(x) \sim |x|^{-\alpha}$ is a space dependent diffusion constant that falls off algebraically with the distance from the origin.
 The Langevin equation (\ref{lange.1}) is interpreted in the It\^{o} sense, since in the associated lattice model the hopping rate depends only on the departure site, and not on the destination site.
 The associated Fokker-Planck equation for the position distribution reads~\cite{ZAEM2023}

+an equation also studied with $D(x)=|x|^{-\alpha}$ in Ref. \cite{FL2003}.
 Note that $D(x)$ appears inside the Laplacian in Eq. (\ref{fp.1}) due to the It\^{o} rule.
-The choice $D(x) \approx |x|^{-\alpha}$ for $|x|\gg 1$ creates an effective drift away from the origin, but the diffusion rate also falls off as a power law with distance.
-The solution of the Fokker-Planck equation admits a scaling form at late times~\cite{ZAEM2023},
+The Fokker-Planck equations in different interpretations and their solutions obtained with $D(x)=|x|^{-\alpha}$ have also been discussed in the literature ~\cite{CCM2013,LB2019,SCT2023}.
+The choice $D(x) \sim |x|^{-\alpha}$ for $|x|\gg 1$ creates an effective drift away from the origin, but the diffusion rate also falls off as a power law with distance.
+The solution of the Fokker-Planck equation (\ref{fp.1}) admits a scaling form at late times~\cite{FL2003,ZAEM2023},

 where $G_{\alpha}(z)$ is a symmetric but non-Gaussian scaling function (for any $\alpha>0$).
-It is actually non-monotonous with respect to $|x|$ and given by
+It is actually non-monotonous with respect to $|z|$ and given by~\cite{FL2003,ZAEM2023}